coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Prints the current reserved :ref:`keywords <keywords>` and parser tokens, one per line.
 Keywords cannot be used as identifiers.

-.. cmd:: Print Grammar @ident
+.. cmd:: Print Grammar {* @ident }

+   When no :token:`ident` is provided, shows the whole grammar.
-   Shows the grammar for the nonterminal :token:`ident`, which must be one of the following:
+   Otherwise shows the grammar for the nonterminal :token:`ident`\s, except for the following, which will include some related nonterminals:

    - `constr` - for :token:`term`\s
-   - `pattern` - for :token:`pattern`\s
    - `tactic` - for currently-defined tactic notations, :token:`tactic`\s and tacticals (corresponding to :token:`ltac_expr` in the documentation).
    - `vernac` - for :token:`command`\s
    - `ltac2` - for Ltac2 notations (corresponding to :token:`ltac2_expr`)

-   This command doesn't display all nonterminals of the grammar.
-For example, productions shown by `Print Grammar tactic` refer to nonterminals `tactic_then_locality` and `for_each_goal` which are not shown and can't be printed.
+   This command can display any nonterminal in the grammar reachable from `vernac_control`.

    Most of the grammar in the documentation was updated in 8.12 to make it accurate and readable.
 This was done using a new developer tool that extracts the grammar from the